francoisgeorgy/fretboard-api/README.md

         root: "0 1"    // string index 0, fret 1   format: "<string> <fret>"
     }

-- root: by default the first fretted note on the lowest pitched played string will be considered as the root.
+- root: by default the first played note on the lowest pitched played string will be considered as the root.

 ## Free shape